aimlfun/MiniCA/README.md

 ## Quick Start (Server Certificate)

-If you want to spin up an internal web-server with TLS/SSL, you will need a server certificate.
+If you want to spin up an internal web server with TLS/SSL, you will need a server certificate.

-Let's say your web site is `myintra.net`.
+Let's say your website is `myintra.net`.
 Simply generate a root & intermediate CA and a server cert for myintra.net and 127.0.0.1 like this:
 ```bash
 MiniCA.exe --domains myintra.net --ip-addresses 127.0.0.1
 ```